anglixue/PEER_factors/README.md

 # PEER_factors
-This repository contains the analysis code pipeline to generate PEER factors from pseudo-bulk data and perform eQTL association analysis as part of the manuscript "**Pitfalls and opportunities for applying PEER factors in single-cell eQTL analyses**"
+This repository contains the analysis code pipeline to generate PEER factors from pseudo-bulk data and perform eQTL association analysis as part of the manuscript "**Pitfalls and opportunities for applying latent variables in single-cell eQTL analyses**"

 Scripts are listed by the order in the methods section of the manuscript:

-1. Extract the whole OneK1K dataset from .RDS and subgroup into 14 cell types
+1. Extract the whole OneK1K dataset from *.RDS and subgroup into 14 cell types
 2. Generate the pseudo-bulk mean matrix
 3. Generate PEER factors with 13 QC options